adaa-polsl/RuleKit/README.md

 # RuleKit

-RuleKit is a comprehensive library for inducing rule-based data models [X].
-It has the ability to produce classification [X], regression [X], and survival rules [X].
-The suite provides user with the possibility to introduce a priori knowledge [X].
+Rule-based models are of large interest in data analysis as they combine interpretability with high predictive power.
+We present RuleKit, a versatile tool for rule learning.
+Based on a sequential covering induction algorithm, it is suitable for classification, regression, and survival problems.
+The software is equipped with user-guided induction mode, which is particularly useful in verifying hypotheses concerning data.
 The powerful and flexible experimental environment allows straightforward investigation of different induction schemes.
 The analysis can be performed in batch mode, through RapidMiner plugin, or R package.
-A Java API is also provided for convinience.
+A well-documented Java API is also provided for convenience.

 # Table of contents